zihdonv20/starter-academic/content/authors/admin/_index.md

 social:
 - icon: envelope
   icon_pack: fas
-  link: '/#contact'  # For a direct email link, use "mailto:test@example.org".
+  link: '/#contact'  # For a direct email link, use "".
 - icon: twitter
   icon_pack: fab
   link:
 - icon: google-scholar
   icon_pack: ai
-  link:
-- icon: github
-  icon_pack: fab
   link:

 # Link to a PDF of your resume/CV from the About widget.
 # To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
 # - icon: cv